17th Photographic Reconnaissance Squadron (17th PRS)

 During late 1942, the 17th Photo Recon Squadron departed overseas bound for the South Pacific.
 Assigned to the U. S. Army Air Force (USAAF), 13th Air Force, 4th Photographic Reconnaissance

-Starting in early 1943, the the unit flew photographic missions over the Central Solomons, Northern Solomons and Bougainville, photographing Japanese airfields and bases.
+In early 1943, the the squadron flew photographic missions over the Central Solomons, Northern Solomons and Bougainville, photographing Japanese airfields and bases.
 Often, these missions were very dangerous as pilots usually flew alone and faced bad weather and difficult navigation.
 Over targets, pilots flew steady course often at lower altitude to get quality photographs and experienced anti-aircraft fire or were intercepted by enemy fighters.
 The photographs taken were used to create aerial maps and target documentation for combat missions.

 On February 14, 1943 F-5A Lightning 42-12678 piloted by 2nd Lt.
 Ardell A. Nord went Missing In Action (MIA) on a visual and photographic reconnaissance over Kahili Airfield on southern Bougainville.
 After take off, this aircraft was never heard from again or seen again.
 In fact, he was shot down by four A6M Zeros from the 252 Kōkūtai.

-17th PRS Officer Personnel at Lunga Point on Gaudalcanal circa February–April 1943
+17th PRS Officer Personnel at Lunga Point on Guadalcanal circa February–April 1943

 Sometime between February–April 1943, a group photo of officers was taken at Lunga Point on Guadalcanal.
 Pictured were (standing, left to right) Lloyd R. Marsh, Daniel A. Hirschler, Jr., Kenneth Hyman, Martin J. Elle, Albert E. "Doc" Meisenbach, John E. Murray (Commanding Officer), Joseph M. Bricker, Victor Dykes, John A. Mancini and John M. Bane (Kneeling, left to right) Albert C. Mathias, Richard D. Burns, Harry E. Davis, Jr., Eugene R. Brown, Homer A. Baker, Jr., William A. Bailey, Darold K. Barker, Harris C. Andrews, Lon B. Berry and John A. Reynolds (Seated, left to right) Charles B. Roberts, Jr., Harold W. Davis, Jr., Frederic E. Ford, Cantrell L. Craig, Allan L. Weckel, Allen F. Carpenter, Frank W. Spaulding, Richard O. Stamm and Edward F. Hanks.